jasonzissman/jasonzissman.github.io/_posts/2019-05-25-taking-on-accessibility.markdown

 1. Increased usage and sales
 2. Greatly enhanced perception of brand
-3. Accessibile designs result in better user experience for users without impairments
+3. Accessible designs result in better user experience for users without impairments
 4. Codebases for accessible applications tend to be easier to develop and test
 5. Your competition is also doing it
 6. Legal requirements (e.g. ADA)